 “As marketers, we should be changing the mantra from always be closing to always be helping.” – Jonathan Lister

 You must publish expert content everywhere — especially in communities like LinkedIn, Quora, and Medium.
 You can even host AMA’s to help your audience and interact with them.
-Take a look at this example:

 It’s good to keep adding value to your target customers and they’ll come back for more.